 Try diluting fruit juice with water to help reduce sugar content and minimize sugar exposure to your teeth.

-Starchy snacks break down in your mouth and easily stick to your teeth, creating a perfect environment for bacterial plaque to form and wreak havoc.
+Starchy snacks are bad for your teeth.
+They break down in your mouth and easily stick to your teeth, creating a perfect environment for bacterial plaque to form and wreak havoc.
 Starchy snacks include potato chips, crackers, and soft breads.
 Soon after snacking, plan on flossing and brushing to keep your plaque level down.

 Constant snacking throughout the day means food debris and plaque sit on your teeth for a prolonged time.
 If you need to snack between meals, consider cleansing-type foods that minimize plaque buildup.
 A few good choices are apples, carrots, and celery.

-We often unconsciously chew on pencils or bite objects when we are concentrating.
+You may unconsciously chew on pencils or bite objects when you concentrate.
 This puts a lot of pressure on teeth, which can chip or fracture over time.
 It can also be a trigger for teeth-grinding behavior.

 If this is a nervous habit of yours, try a healthier substitute.
 Chewing sugarless gum can prevent tooth damage, and it also stimulates saliva production and helps to clean teeth in the process.